 - Too little representation of women in administrative ranks.
 Depending upon the role and institution, a woman administrator may be one of such a small group that all her actions are scrutinized more than those of her male colleagues.
 In these cases a woman in administration may have no trusted person in whom to confide for the purpose of venting frustration.

 Women in administration must seek out resources in a paradoxical environment.
 Trained in an academic discipline, our first natural inclination would be to learn by researching the topic.
 But there is a problem.
 While there is a wealth of leadership literature with parts tailored to women, there are few sources that address these issues for women in higher education administration, and virtually nothing specific to academic advising.

 By focusing on concerns that may be unique to gender, there is no intent to oversimplify.
 Further, there are circumstances in which many factors like race and ethnicity, religious choice, and sexual preference may affect the work environment for the administrator.
 Whatever the concern, the solutions can be the same.
 Colleagues provide these suggestions:

 - Write down your personal and professional priorities.
 Review these periodically to remind yourself of what is truly important.

-to support those who share our core values and common goals.
-These
+- Hook into a network for advice beyond your campus.
+In developing your network consider the resources NACADA makes available to support those who share our core values and common goals.
+These include:

-regional meetings, as well as state drive-in conferences.
+- Presentations and workshops at national and regional meetings, as well as state drive-in conferences.
 These provide a chance to share information, build self-confidence and find rejuvenation.

 - The new Academic Advising Administrators' Institute